ProTraining focuses on de-escalation and mental health training for police/security. There are three units within this program:

 The Department of Psychiatry at the University of Alberta developed a one-day mental health training program with the Edmonton Police Service in 2013, which eventually became ProTraining.
 These program variations appear to be based on two published research studies.

-Silverstone, Krameddine, DeMarco, and Hassel (2013) completed an evaluation, focused mainly on Edmonton Police Service (EPS) officer satisfaction with regard to the one-day training program.
+Silverstone, Krameddine, DeMarco, and Hassel (2013) completed an evaluation, focused mainly on the Edmonton Police Service (EPS) officer satisfaction with regard to the one-day training program.
 Overall, responses from 381 EPS officers indicated that they found the training to be mostly positive.
 The actors, responsible for the role-play in the scenarios, also generally provided positive feedback, with the main criticism being that they did not feel like they had received enough training to provide feedback to officers.

 Behavioural changes were examined in a separate study, conducted by Krameddine, DeMarco, Hassel, and Silverstone (2013).
 They obtained pre-training and 6-months post-training data for 170 Edmonton Police Service (EPS) officers.
-There results demonstrated no statistical differences pre- vs. post-training with respect to social stigma surrounding mental illness, the “desired degree of social distance” with regards to individuals with a mental illness, and officer knowledge about mental illness.
+Their results demonstrated no statistical differences pre- vs. post-training with respect to the social stigma surrounding mental illness, the “desired degree of social distance” with regards to individuals with a mental illness, and officer knowledge about mental illness.
 However, there was a 23% increase in perceived confidence in officers’ abilities to respond to mental health calls, an increase in the number of calls related to mental illness over a one-year period (indicating that officers were better able to recognize these types of calls), a decrease in the average amount of time officers spent on each call over a one-year period (indicating increased effectiveness in response), a decrease in the frequency of use-of-force events during mental health-related callouts over a two-year period, an increase in officers’ ability to recognize mental illness (from pre-training to 6-months post-training), and a significant increase (10%) in supervisor ratings (from pre-training to 6-months post-training) concerning officer communication, de-escalation, and empathy with the public.

 Has the program been independently evaluated?